Robin-ML/bnn/README.md

 ### Bayesian Deep Learning
+Bayesian deep learning encompasses the intersection between probabilistic Bayesian methods and the popular deep learning.
+Check out [here](https://robinjackon-ai.medium.com/a-primer-for-bayesian-deep-learning-part-1-4cb3a3ff574d) for more info.

 * **Bayesian Neural Network Regression** ([code](bnn_regression.ipynb)):
 Here, two-layer bayesian neural network is constructed and trained on simple custom data.
 It shows how bayesian-neural-network works and randomness of the model.